shobrook/boy/README.md

 ## Contributing

 This is a pretty small project (something I put together on a plane ride), but with enough help it could turn into a go-to manual for everything HTTP-related.
-For example, it should be possible to look up different [request headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers), e.g. running `$ statcode cache-control` and getting "Specifies directives for caching mechanisms in both requests and responses."
 If you'd like to help make this happen, feel free to fork the repo and contribute.

 If you've discovered a bug or have a feature request, create an [issue](https://github.com/shobrook/statcode/issues/new) and I'll take care of it!